galminyana/LKM/New_Kernel.md

 LKM# make deb-pkg LOCALVERSION=-TEXT   <== The same but appends TEXT LKM# make clean                        <== Cleans Build
 ```
-If using a existing `.config` file, edit the file and do:
+If using an existing `.config` file, edit the file and do:
 ```markup
 CONFIG_SYSTEM_TRUSTED_KEYS = ""
 ```